quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 ## Step 1: Import data

-Create a new folder
+Create a new folder.
+:walking:
 ```
 cd

 mkdir PT_ITS_tutorial && cd PT_ITS_tutorial
 ```

 We are going to reuse soil samples of the _ITSexpress tutorial_:
+:walking:
 ```
 cp ../ITSxpress_ITS_tutorial/{sequences.qza,mapping.txt} .
 ```